IdleStep/punput_shaping/README.md

 # 🤣 punput_shaping

-Open API comedy for your printer — now shaping for maximum comedic resonance.
+Open-API powered comedy for your printer — now shaping for maximum comedic resonance.

+**Punput Shaping periodically fetches jokes from an API and sends them to your Klipper console.**

 [View example output](example.png)